filipninja/trino-quickstart/README.md

 # trino-quickstart

 ## Goal
-Goal of this project is to quickly setup local persistent Trino environment.
+Goal of this project is to quickly setup local, persistent Trino environment containing:
-Components:
 - Postgres database as storage engine for Hive Metastore
 - Hive Metastore
 - Trino with two catalogs using local file system: